ImplFerris/pico-pico/src/std-to-no-std/flashing-rust-into-pico.md

 and your program will be flashed and executed on the Pico.

-But at this point, it still won't actually flash.
+At this point, it still won't actually flash.
 We're missing one important step.